 15) Race Point Lighthouse

-The 40 feet tower was built in 1876.
+The 40-foot tower was built in 1876.
 A distance of 16 nautical miles can be observed by its white light, which flashes every 10 seconds.

 The cycling path follows the Atlantic Ocean coastline.
 The Town of Falmouth bought the right-of-way in the early 1970s, demolished the railway, and opened the 3.3-mile Shining Sea Bikeway in 1975.

-Because more than a fourth of the bikeway passes through protected natural areas, you may get to see swamps, salt marshes, and cranberry bogs up close.
+Because more than a fourth of the bikeway passes through protected natural areas, you may see swamps, salt marshes, and cranberry bogs up close.

 Be on the lookout for various species along the bike route.
 Ospreys soar high over the water in the summer, and great blue herons hunt in the marsh.
 Along the bikeway, foxes, deer, and turtles are frequently seen.

 The magnificently restored 1887 railroad depot, which served Chatham’s citizens and guests for nearly fifty years, is now home to the Chatham Railroad Museum.
 It was founded in 1960.

 Among the many railroad-related things displayed here are the New York Central model locomotives utilized during the New York World’s Fair in 1939.